paragonie/paseto/docs/RFC/paseto.md

 or the **private key**.

 The **public key** and **private key** **MUST** be a valid pair of Ed25519 keys.
-Implementations **SHOULD CONSIDER** providing functions to generate the keypair and **SHOULD** use the `crypto_sign_keypair` libsodium function to do this when available.
+Implementations **SHOULD** consider providing functions to generate the keypair and **SHOULD** use the `crypto_sign_keypair` libsodium function to do this when available.